charlehsin/MicrosoftIdentityAndGraphSample/README.md

-# MicrosoftIdentiyAndGraphSample
+# .NET Framework samples for Microsoft Identity SDK And Graph SDK

-.NET samples for Microsoft Identity SDK and Microsoft Graph SDK
+.NET Framework samples for Microsoft Identity SDK And Graph SDK